 DC is filled with picturesque neighborhoods.
 Mt.
 Pleasant, Logan Circle and Georgetown provide a fun cityscape back drop for any session!

 There you have it folks, the best engagement locations in DC.
-Here are some other less popular options to consider: Roosevelt Island, Union Station, Eastern Market, Union Market, The Zoo and Nats Park (for all you baseball fans).
+Here are some other less popular options to consider: Roosevelt Island, Eastern Market, Union Market, The Zoo and Nats Park (for all you baseball fans).
 You can even walk around the many college campuses that have stunning backdrops for engagement photos.
 For the more adventurous couple, check out my bucket list shooting locations.

 I hope this was helpful for your planning!
 Remember, sunrise and sunset are the best times for any location.
 Definitely consider the seasonal look you want for your session as well!